Store Kannikestræde 6: Architecture

 Store Kannikestræde 6 is constructed with three storeys over a walk-out basement.
 The third storey was added in the 1790s, replacing a five-bay gabled wall dormer similar to the one at Store Kannikestrlde 10.
 A green-painted gate with fanlight is located in the bay furthest to the right.
 The keystone features a cartouche with a no longer readable monogram.
 The basement entrance is located in the third bay from the left.
-The rear side of the building was originally constructed with timber framing but has later been reconstructed in brick.
+The rear side of the building was originally constructed with timber framing but was later reconstructed in brick.
 The pitched roof is pierced by a robust chimney.
-The roof features three dormer windows towards the street and another three towards the yard.
+The roof features three dormer windows facing towards the street and another three towards the yard.

 A four-bays-long side wing extends from the rear side of the building along the east side of a central courtyard.
 It is connected to a five-bays-wide side wing.
-A just one-bays-long side wing extends from the rear sid4e of the rear wing along the east side of a small light well.
+A just one-bay-long side wing extends from the rear sid4e of the rear wing along the east side of a small light well.
 The side wing and rear wing are partly constructed with timber framing.

 Todau

-The property is today owned by E/F Store Kannikestræde 6, It contains a single condominium on each floor of the front wing and office space in the rear wing.
+The property is today owned by E/F Store Kannikestræde 6.
+It contains a single condominium on each floor of the front wing, and office space in the rear wing.